-Happy Halloween to all from the Linux Academy team! 👻
+Happy Halloween to all from the Linux Academy and Cloud Assessments team! ?

 We can’t express to you enough how much we enjoy the holidays here.
 We don’t take spending time with loved ones and cherishing holiday traditions lightly… So for Halloween, we invited criminals, creatures, and animals alike to join us in our office for festivities!